Validating Streaming JSON Documents with Learned VPAs: Implementation and Experiments

 \subsubsection{Construction of the Key Graph}

-The second part of the preprocessing step is to construct the key graph of the learned 1-SEVPA.
-For each evaluated schema, we select the learned 1-SEVPA with the largest set of states.
+The second part of the preprocessing step is to construct the key graph of the learned 1-SEVPA\@.
+For each evaluated schema, we select the learned 1-SEVPA with the largest set of states, in order to report a worst-case measure.
 From that 1-SEVPA $\automaton$, we compute its reachability relation $\accRelation$ and its key graph $\keyGraph$, and measure the time and memory used, as well as their sizes.
 Values obtained after a single experiment are given in \Cref{tab:benchmarks:preprocessing}.
 We can see that the size of the key graph is far from the theoretical upper bound in $\complexity(|\states|^2 \cdot |\keyAlphabet|)$ (see Lemma~\ref{lem:sizeKeyGraph}), and that its storage does not consume more than one megabyte, except for \emph{codecov} schema.
 That is, even for non-trivial schemas, the key graph is relatively lightweight.